|Patriots' pursuit of perfection just another chapter in asterisk era|

 The legacy of cheating in sports involves hundreds of unwritten rules, hazy lines and shades of gray.

-In baseball, stealing signals is widely viewed as a time-honored tradition that includes retribution in the form of a fastball into the ribs of the offending player during his next at-bat.
+In baseball, stealing signals is widely viewed as a time-honored tradition, the retribution for which used to be a fastball into the ribs of the offending player during his next at-bat.

 In basketball, the widely circulated term ``no harm, no foul,'' implies a tacit acceptance that some forms of cheating will be allowed if it doesn't affect the outcome of the action being played out.